lewismj/tiki_scala/docs/src/main/tut/datastructures/adjacencylist.md

 Both functions will return an Option, None will be returned if _v_ does not exist in the graph.

 ## Usage

+The adjacency list is usually used to help implement one of the `Graph` interfaces.

 ### successors